homeextent/yardlii-plugin/README.md

 * Added AJAX test \+ reset tools for Featured Image Automation.
 * Improved Homepage Search with FacetWP binding.
 * Added YARDLII-branded UI styling.

+## **🔮 Future Roadmap (Lifecycle Verification)**

+* **Automated Re-verification**:
+  * Integration with Action Scheduler to query employers every 6 months to confirm the employee is still active.
+  * Logic to automatically demote users if the employer clicks "No" during re-verification.
+* **Employer Opt-Out**:
+  * Mechanism to store suppressed/blocked emails.
+  * "Unsubscribe" link in vouch emails to prevent future requests to that employer.
+* **Permanent Revocation UI**:
+  * A permanent interface for employers to revoke a previous approval without contacting support.